 “Perhaps we can finish discussing the role and then discuss salary after we’re sure it’s a good match.
 What else can I answer to help you determine if the job is a good fit in terms of my background and skill set?”

-Before this point, they’re not even sure they’re interested and you really have no leverage to negotiate with or make demands with.
+Before you know the company wants to hire you, you have no leverage to negotiate with or make demands with.

-So when employers ask for your desired salary on job applications and in interviews, the best thing you can do is to delay the discussion until they’ve decided they want to hire you.
+So when employers ask about desired salary on applications and interviews, the best thing to do is to delay the discussion until they want to offer you the position.

 Re-focus the conversation on your skills and their job responsibilities, to determine whether it’s a good potential match.
 (That’s the whole point of going on a job interview).